-The item most requested by the hospital infant bereavement programs we support, is tiny knit buntings for early loss.
+The item most requested by the infant bereavement programs we support is a tiny knit bunting for early losses.
 The bunting is knit or crocheted and lined with flannel.
-The flannel is most important for the tiny ones because the skin is so very fragile.
-The body and hood of the bunting should be lined.
+Both the body and hood of the bunting should be lined.
 The bunting is closed using a crocheted yarn chain or ribbon.

-- Use DK weight or lighter.
+Use DK weight yarn or lighter.
 Do NOT use worsted weight yarn.
 See our List of Suggested Yarn

 Line buntings with soft flannel.
 Fabric with tiny pastel prints like stars, polka dots, hearts is best.

 Do not use “character prints for lining the bunting.

 Flannel lining may be hand sewn or machine sewn onto the bunting.

 Ties for the bunting may be a crocheted yarn chain or a ribbon tie.